-- 1. Region-Executed When the Region (PE or Region Construction Office) has executed a change, copies should be sent via e-mail to the Contractor and the CAPS Unit of Accountability and Financial Services, (if necessary, the CAPS Unit of Accountability and Financial Services creates and coordinates new groups in "CAPS" and "TRAINS").
-A copy of the original signed change order- and the change record shall be sent to the State Construction Office via e-mail, with the original signed hard copy to follow by mail.
+1. Region-Executed - When the Region (PE or Region Construction Office) has executed a change, copies should be sent via email to the Contractor and the CAPS Unit of Accountability and Financial Services, (if necessary, the CAPS Unit of Accountability and Financial Services creates and coordinates new groups in "CAPS" and "TRAINS").
+Region will enter change order information in CAPS, and may replace temporary item numbers with new permanent bid item numbers.
+A copy of the original signed change order, the change record and backup documents shall be sent to the State Construction Office for review via email, with the original signed hard copy to follow by mail.
 If the change order requires FHWA approval per Section SS 1-04.4, the Region will request approval from the FHWA representative at the time change approval is requested.
 If the change order utilizes the "Minor Change" process, the two page document substitutes for the change record and CCIS change order print out.
-The original two page "Minor Change" document shall be sent to the State Construction Office (up to 3 revised/new plan sheets allowed with minor change). - 2.
-State Construction Office-Executed If the change is required to be executed at the State Construction Office, a copy of the original signed change order and the change record shall be sent to the State Construction Office via e-mail (flagged as high priority) with the signed original hard copy following via mail.
+The original two page "Minor Change" document shall be sent to the State Construction Office (up to 3 revised/new plan sheets allowed with minor change).

+- 2. State Construction Office-Executed If the change is required to be executed at the State Construction Office, a copy of the original signed change order, the change record and backup documentation shall be sent to the State Construction Office for review via email (flagged as high priority) with the signed original hard copy following via mail.
 The original hard copy sent by mail should be flagged with a colored cover sheet (Labeled "State Construction Office Executed Change") to differentiate them from change orders executed by the region.
 Copies of the executed change order will be sent via email by the State Construction Office to the region, the CAPS Unit of Accountability and Financial Services, (if necessary, the CAPS Unit of Accountability and Financial Services creates new groups and/or items) and, if appropriate, to the State Bridge Office, Design and the Materials Lab.
 The Region shall provide a copy of the executed change order to the Contractor.
-If the change order requires FHWA approval per Section Section SS 1-04.4, the Assistant Construction Engineer will request approval from the FHWA representative at the time the initial approval is granted.

-- 3. Protecting the Interest of the Surety One area for the Project Engineer to watch is the interests of the bonding company.
+If the change order requires FHWA approval per Section SS 1-04.4, the Assistant Construction Engineer will request approval from the FHWA representative at the time the initial approval is granted. - 3.
+Protecting the Interest of the Surety One area for the Project Engineer to watch is the interests of the bonding company.
 Consent of Surety should be required on any change order that expands the scope of the contract.
 It is also appropriate on any change of large value or risk.
 Failure to obtain consent of surety could weaken the State's protection under the bond. - 4.
-Requiring FHWA Approval Upon receipt of the written approval by the FHWA representative, the State Documentation Engineer will route a copy via e-mail to the State Construction Office files, the Region, and the change order final records file.
+Requiring FHWA Approval Upon receipt of the written approval by the FHWA representative, the State Documentation Engineer will route a copy via email to the State Construction Office files, the Region, and the change order final records file.